steveseguin/auto-enhance-commits/README.md

 * **Technology Stack:** Languages and technologies used
 ```

+Modify this context in the prompt template to match your project's specifics.

 ### AI Provider Flexibility

 While the script uses Google's Gemini API by default, you can modify it to work with other AI providers: